 Device Manager is a built-in utility in the Windows operating system that allows you to view and manage all the hardware devices connected to your computer.
 It provides a centralized interface where you can see details about your system’s hardware components.
 Hence, it will also have information about Network Adapters.
 In this section, we will use Device Manager to reset the Network Adapter so that we can fix the issue.

-Expand Network Adapters
+- Expand the Network Adapters Node.

 Useful Network-Related PowerShell Commands in Windows 11